• Sign In

 2nd & 3rd GENERATIONS

 Heat-form fireplaces generate modest, increased heat to the living area, compared to most of their masonry counterparts.
-These were popular throughout the 1960s and 1970s for new home construction due to the fuel crisis.
+These were popular throughout the 1960s and 1970s for new home construction due to the OPEC fuel crisis.
 They are encased in solid masonry from when the home was first constructed; heat-form repairs are usually costly, as there is no way to gain easy access to their internals.
 Similarly, servicing can be particularly troublesome, as the damper may be rusted and seized (a fireplace component which is usually extracted to facilitate service and chimney sweeping).
-Most heat-forms require replacement with a masonry and fire-brick fire box, as the old steel box and smoke chamber assembly are damaged from rusting and heat-warping.
+Most heat-forms require replacement with a masonry and fire-brick fire box rebuild, as the old steel box and smoke chamber assembly are damaged from rusting and heat-warping.
 All heat-form fireplaces have two vertical C-shaped air recirculating chambers; two vents on the left, and two vents on the right.
-Absence of chambers or covered vents will render the fireplace unsafe for continued use.
+Absence of chambers or obstructed vents will render the fireplace unsafe for continued use.

 1st GENERATION

 Servicing and chimney sweeping are not offered for these fireplaces.
 They can be easily identified by their ribbed, rear wall and large heat exchanger tubes, above the fireplace opening, below the damper.
-In twenty year's time, I've swept anywhere from 18,000 to 25,000 chimneys, and of all the gen-1 heat-forms I've come across, only three were remotely operable.
+In twenty year's time, I've swept anywhere from 18,000 to 25,000 chimneys, and of all the gen-1 heat-forms I've come across, only three in Morris County were remotely operable.
 It is best to reach out to a larger, repair-based company for evaluation, over sweeping.
-More than likely, if your fireplace is in this configuration, extensive repair work will be required to bring the chimney up to date on building code compliance.
+More than likely, if your fireplace is in this configuration, extensive repair work will be required to bring the chimney up to date on current building code compliance.

 Heat-forms are constructed with four vents (C-shaped recirculating chambers, one on each side of the fireplace).
 These are meant to circulate warm air during use, and can sometimes have fans permanently installed from within.
 Most of these fans no longer operate.
 All four vents cannot be covered during use.